AHartNtkn/Misc-Agda-Files/README.md

 - Contains a proof of Lawvere's fixed point theorem over types and functions (I hope to extend it to the full theorem at some point.)
 - Contains a proof of Cantor's Theorem as an instance.
 - Contains disproof of Church-Turing thesis

+MuRecursion.agda
+- Contains an implementation of the μ-recursive functions